 The promise of life everlasting means that our death does not have to be our final failure, our final defeat in the struggle of life, our unavoidable fate.
 If our deepest human desire is, indeed, to give ourselves to others, then we can make our death our final gift.

-The 2017 National Catholic Mission will feature Sister Sue Mosteller CSJ and Father Ron Rolheiser OMI.
+The 2017 National Catholic Mission features Sister Sue Mosteller CSJ and Father Ron Rolheiser OMI.

 Sue Mosteller is a Sister of St. Joseph.
 She served as leader of the International Federation of L’Arche, working with Jean Vanier, and has had a wide experience with different cultures and different religious traditions.
 Sue, was a close friend and confidant of Henri Nouwen during the ten years he was pastor at Daybreak.
 Today Sister Sue lives in Toronto, is retired and works with Henri’s spiritual legacy, conducting retreats and workshops in Canada and elsewhere in the world.
 She has written three books, the latest being Light Through the Crack, Life After Loss.